-Career Technical Education Programs (School Year 2015-16)
+Career Technical Education Programs (School Year 2016-17)

 Five pathways were re-designed by the PGHS CTE department staff to include two-tiered foundation and concentrator courses that lead to certification along with an optional third-year Capstone course that will include an internship/mentorship: Visual Arts, Networking, Software & Systems Design, Patient Care, and Culinary/Hospitality.
 Stipends were created for curriculum building and articulation efforts with Monterey Peninsula College (MPC); all courses will be UC a-g approved in 2017 and align with CTE standards for each pathway.
 CTE courses are available to all students with the Culinary/hospitality pathway providing key training for SPED students that work with peer mentors and have support of an adult aide.
+MPC Dual Enrollment courses began for the Networking Pathway in 2017-18 with plans to add four more MPC courses to the pathway by 2018-19; this will provide students up to 14 college units that will transfer to a UC or CSU.
 Current measures provided by Perkins Federal Grant E1/E2 data collection provide Advisory Board with concentrator level student participation (two years).
 Subsequent years will provide information regarding certification completion and internship/mentorship participation.
-PGHS CTE Advisory members: Harrison Schramm, Software & robotics; Renee Krueger, Digital & Media Arts; Dani Carvalho, Networking & Cyber Security; Michael Mathews, Software & Robotics; Erik Cushman, Monterey County Workforce Dev.
-Board, Steve Podell, CTE Board Member, Julia Keller, CTE Board Member
+PGHS CTE Advisory members: Erik Cushman, Monterey County Workforce Dev.
+Board; Steve Podell, CTE Board Member; Julia Keller, CTE Board Member; Erik McKay, Community Hospital of the Monterey Peninsula (CHOMP); Eric Lomonico, CHOMP; Melanie Gilman, CHOMP; Sean Keller, PGHS Assistant Principal; Michelle Cadigan, PGHS Outreach Counselor

-Career Technical Education Participation (School Year 2015-16)
+Career Technical Education Participation (School Year 2016-17)